 BLM Arizona Weeds and Invasives Program

-Invasive weeds are generally non-native plants introduced to North America from Europe and Asia countries.
-Since the mid-1800s, these plants have spread at an alarming rate because, unlike native species, there are no native insects, fungi, or diseases to control their growth and spread in this country.
-What initially began with a handful of plants in the 19th century now number in the hundreds of millions.
+Invasive weeds are generally non-native plants introduced to North America from Europe and Asia.
+Since the mid-1800s, these plants have spread at an alarming rate.
+Unlike native species, there are no native insects, fungi, or diseases to control their growth and spread in this country.
+What initially began with a handful of plants in the 19th century now numbers in the hundreds of millions.

-"BLM Arizona has had a successful partnership with the Tucson Chapter of the Arizona Native Plant Society, working toward the control of buffelgrass in an area of the Ironwood Forest National Monument (IFNM) in an area where there is endangered cactus.
+BLM Arizona has had a successful partnership with the Tucson Chapter of the Arizona Native Plant Society, working toward the control of buffelgrass in an area of the Ironwood Forest National Monument (IFNM) in an area where there is endangered cactus.

 The comeback of native plants continues, including remarkable growth in established native tree seedlings this monsoon season.
-This past year, an endangered Nichol Turks Head Cactus was discovered in the area formerly cleared as a landing strip, ""restored"" by seeding with buffelgrass, then receiving intensive buffelgrass control efforts by BLM in partnership with Friends of Ironwood Forest and Arizona Native Plant Society."
+This past year, an endangered Nichol Turks Head Cactus was discovered in the area formerly cleared as a landing strip, "restored" by seeding with buffelgrass, then receiving intensive buffelgrass control efforts by BLM in partnership with Friends of Ironwood Forest and Arizona Native Plant Society.